arulalant/txt2unicode/example/encodes_chars/README.md

 But in `eg 3` input fully falls only under the compund characters of [all.encodes.common.chars.txt](all.encodes.common.chars.txt).
 So it couldn't find correct encodes of input text !

-For other encodes user need to look at this `encodes_chars` [directory]() files & identigy atleast one unique char, incert in input text. so that auto2unicode can identiy encode for you !
+For other encodes user need to look at this `encodes_chars` [directory files]() & identify atleast one unique char, incert in input text. so that `auto2unicode` function can identiy encode for you !